ashwinbittu/manageinfra/README.md

 * You already have an AWS free tier account with Admin access.
 * You already have a Terraform Cloud free tier account.
 Please follow this link to find out how:
 * You already created an API Token from the Users section Terraform Cloud free tier account.
 Please follow this link to find out how:
+* You already have created an Orginization in Terraform Cloud free tier account.
+Please follow this link to find out how:
 * You already have/Created Personalized Access Token to access the following GitHub repos through script:
     * <a href="https://github.com/ashwinbittu/terraform-aws-ec2-contino">`ec2`</a>
     * <a href="https://github.com/ashwinbittu/terraform-aws-key-pair-contino">`key-pair`</a>